<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 Ever wonder about the cost of making your house a home?
 Let me show you the average spent annually, plus how to make a house a home on a budget.

-This is as of 2007, for single-family detached homes built before 2004.
 For people who purchase newer homes (built after 2004)?
 The average annual spending is even more in that first year: $12,332.

 Turns out they are still spending, on average, $4,420 per year.

-Anyway you look at it, making your house a home can be expensive.
+Any way you look at it, making your house a home can be expensive.

-My husband, Paul, and I are in the category of new home owners in a home built before 2004, which means the average spent in the first year of home-ownership by other people in our situation would be $8,927.
+My husband, Paul, and I are in the category of new homeowners in a home built before 2004, which means the average spent in the first year of home ownership by other people in our situation would be $8,927.

-On the way to picking up a beautiful rug for our living room-turned-library from a seller on craigslist, I started to wonder what our own expenses on furniture, decorations, upgrades, etc. have added up to thus far, 9 months into home ownership.
+On the way to picking up a beautiful rug for our living room-turned-library from a seller on Craigslist, I started to wonder what our own expenses on furniture, decorations, upgrades, etc. have added up to thus far, 9 months into home ownership.

 But before we get into that, let's talk about what “make a house a home meaning” really is.